-SBA loans are highly sought after loans for small businesses.
-They are so competitive because of their very favorable loan terms and repayment terms.
-This includes low interest-rates, long-terms, and the fact that they are guaranteed by the government.
-They are reserved for highly qualified borrowers, and thus very difficult to obtain.
-Because of their favorable terms, they are highly flexible and businesses can use them for a variety of purposes.
+SBA loans are highly sought-after loans for small businesses.
+They are so competitive because of their very favorable loan and repayment terms.
+These include lower interest rates and longer pay back-terms.
+Plus, the bank is guaranteed some reimbursement if the loan defaults by the government.
+These loans are reserved for highly qualified borrowers and, thus very difficult to obtain.
+Because of their favorable terms, they are highly flexible, and businesses can use them for various purposes.

-The loan application process is highly competitive, and it is very difficult to get approved for this loan.
-This might seem like the ideal type of loan for nonprofits, but unfortunately, as you will read below, it is unfortunately not an option.
+The competition is stiff to get one of these loans, and it is often challenging to get approved.
+So while this might seem like the ideal type of loan for nonprofits, unfortunately, it is not an option, as you will read below.
 We will present you with alternatives to this type of loan later in the article.

 So, does the SBA provide 501c3 business loans?
-The simple answer is no. SBA loans are not for nonprofits.
-But don’t be discouraged, there are now other options.
+The simple answer is no. There is not a specific nonprofit SBA loan.
+But don’t be discouraged; when it comes to loans for nonprofits, there are now other options.

-SBA loans for nonprofits do fall under their SBA Microloan program.
-This microloan program provides SBA loans to nonprofit intermediaries and these companies then offer loans to nonprofits.
+SBA loans for nonprofits are part of their SBA Microloan Program.
+Under the microloan program, SBA loans are provided to intermediaries for nonprofits, and these companies then offer loans to nonprofits (but not all types of nonprofits are eligible for microloans).
 The rest of the monies in the program go to for-profit businesses.

-In other words, these companies get SBA loans and then dole out the money to other companies.
+In other words, these intermediary companies get the SBA loans and then dole out the money to other companies.
 Even if your business does fall into this category, you should be aware that there are numerous terms and restrictions.
 For example, the term for these loans is about six years.
-It’s also a secured loan, which means it requires you to pledge collateral which is often very hard for nonprofits to come up with.
+It’s also a secured loan, which means it requires you to pledge collateral which is often very hard for nonprofits to offer.

-All eligibility requirements and creditworthiness decisions are made by the intermediary, not the SBA.
-In addition, there are various fees from the lender that you will have to pay.
+The intermediary, not the SBA, makes all eligibility requirements and creditworthiness decisions on loans for nonprofits.
+In addition, there are various fees from the lender that you are required to pay.

-So while it is an option for nonprofits to secure loans from the intermediary program, it can often be extremely difficult to secure even these loans.
-Furthermore, intermediary loans have less than favorable terms and loan amounts, and the application process is competitive.
-This whole ordeal might leave you looking for another option altogether.
+So, while it is an option for nonprofits to qualify for SBA loans from the intermediary program, it can often be tough to actually secure these loans for nonprofits.
+Furthermore, intermediary loans offer less than favorable terms and loan amounts, and, as we mentioned, the application process is competitive.
+This whole ordeal may leave you looking for another option altogether.

 Is There an Alternative When You Can’t Get an SBA Loan for a Nonprofit?

-Financing Solutions (www.financingsolutionsnow.com) is the leading provider of lines of credit for nonprofits.
-The criteria is simple and the line of credit is very easy to get.
-Your Nonprofit must have at least $200,000 in yearly revenue to qualify.
+Financing Solutions is the leading provider of lines of credit for nonprofits.
+Our criteria are simple, and the line of credit is easy to get.
+Your nonprofit must have at least $100,000 in yearly revenue to qualify for these types of loans for nonprofits.
 In addition, someone on the board, or an officer, must have a 650 or greater credit score.
-There are no personal guarantees and no collateral is required.
+There are no personal guarantees needed, and no collateral is required.

-Unlike in the case with a long term loan, there are no penalties for early repayment.
+Unlike a long-term loan, there are no penalties for early repayment.
 You can pay back the money as soon as your government grants or donations come in.
-This represents your best option for short term nonprofit financing.
+This represents your best option for short-term nonprofit financing.

-Best of all, it’s easy to get your line of credit quote.
-You just need to fill out the 2-minute online application and we will send a no-obligation offer for you to consider.
+Best of all, it’s easy to get a quote for your line of credit.
+You need to fill out the two-minute online application, and we will send a no-obligation offer for you to consider.
 Your Relationship Manager from Financing Solutions will go over the quote with you.
-If you decide you want to move forward then we will need 4 months of bank statements, your most recent 990, and a few other simple documents.
+If you decide to move forward, we will need four months of bank statements, your most recent IRS Form 990, and a few other documents.

-Financing Solutions, an A+ BBB and 5 stars rated company, is a direct lender and has had hundreds of nonprofits as clients.
+Financing Solutions, an A+ BBB and 5-star-rated company, is a direct lender and has had hundreds of nonprofits as clients.

-As you can see, securing an SBA loan is simply not realistic as a nonprofit, but there are options out there to meet your unique financing needs.
-An important first step is to really identify your business’s unique financial needs.
-You should know your current needs as well as your projected needs, so that you can find a financing option that really works for you.
+Clearly, the SBA is not a good option when seeking loans for nonprofits, but there are solutions out there that fund organizations like yours.
+An important first step is to clearly identify your business’s unique financial needs.
+You should define your current needs and your projected needs so that you can find a financing option that works for you in the short and long term.
 Financing Solutions can work with you to meet these needs and provide an option that works best for your business.

 Get the right source for 501c3 financing—look no further than Financing Solutions.
-They will give you the fast nonprofit funding you need to go from good to great.
+You can get the fast nonprofit funding you need to go from good to great.